East Boston: Connections to the mainland

 In the 1830s, the largest problem keeping East Boston from thriving was transportation.
 The East Boston Company believed the neighborhood could not become a valuable asset until people had a way to reach the area from the Boston mainland.
 As a temporary solution, they set up a paddle steamer to carry 15 people at a time from Boston Proper to the neighborhood.
 It was used primarily for occasional visits from public officials and laborers.
 Though they did not have the ridership to support additional boats, the company purchased the Tom Thumb steamboat.

 The steam railroad system was still in its infancy at this point, and the East Boston Company was approached by an inventor of a new type of rail system, the suspension railway.
 This system was one of the earliest suspended railroads to be built.
 The railroad cars were propelled by a steam engine hanging from a suspended track.
 Henry Sargent, the inventor, stated "that his invention would make the Island a center of attraction to many people."
 The Company allowed it to be built on its land and it was in use for nine days in 1834, then closed citing lack of ridership.

-In the mid-1830s, the Company made several investments to further East Boston's development.
+In the mid-1830s, the company made several investments to further East Boston's development.
 They continued attempts to get the Eastern Railroad to come to East Boston.
 The Maverick and East Boston ferries began service from Lewis Wharf on the mainland to East Boston.

 The ferry service from Noddle's Island was replaced in 1904 by the streetcar tunnel that became the MBTA Blue Line, the first underwater tunnel in North America.

 Boston's "Ellis Island"

 Since the mid-19th century, the community served as a foothold for immigrants to the United States: Irish and Canadians came first, followed by Russian Jews and Italians, then Southeast Asians, and, more recently, an influx from Central and South American countries.
-The Orient Heights section of East Boston was the first area in Massachusetts to which Italians immigrated in the 1860s and 1870s, and today the heart of the Italian community remains in East Boston.
+The Orient Heights section of East Boston was the first area in Massachusetts to which Italians immigrated in the 1860s and 1870s.
 The Madonna Shrine, which is the national headquarters of the Don Orione order, sits on top of the Heights and is a replica of the original religious structure in Rome.
 In the 1880s, the Immigrants House operated in East Boston to help immigrants during their arrivals with economic support and social services.
 The building in which the Immigrants House operated was later named Landfall and served as the first senior citizen housing in the community.